rails/rails/guides/source/webpacker.md

       └── logo.svg
 ```

 Typically the pack file itself is largely a manifest that uses `import` or `require` to load the necessary files and may also do some initialization.

 If you want to change these directories, you can adjust the `source_path` (default `app/javascript`) and `source_entry_path` (default `packs`) in the `configuration/webpacker.yml` file.

 Within source files, `import` statements are resolved relative to the file doing the import, so `import Bar from "./foo"` finds a `foo.js` file in the same directory as the current file, while `import Bar from "../src/foo"` finds a file in a sibling directory named `src`.

-### Babel and TypeScript

 ## Using Webpacker for CSS

 Out of the box, Webpacker supports CSS and SCSS using the PostCSS processor.

 To include CSS code in your packs, first include your CSS files in your top level pack file as though it was a JavaScript file.
 So if your CSS top-level manifest is in `app/javascript/styles/styles.scss`, you can import it with `import styles/styles`.
 This tells webpack to include your CSS file in the download.
 To actually load it in the page, you need to include a `<stylesheet_pack_tag "application">`, where the `application` is the same pack name that you were using.
 (Note, the docs still say you need to use `stylesheet_pack_tag`, but experimenting suggests that the CSS will load without it.)